Winter tick disease

 WINTER TICK

 Balises :TicksWinter Tickpwhittle@ap.
 Winter ticks feed on ungulate blood, particularly cervids.
 They mainly affect moose and to a lesser extent elk.
+DO NOT smash the tick.
 It’s most frequently reported in the upper Midwestern and Northeastern United States, .
-It’s important to take preventive measures and check for ticks after spending time outdoors, especially in areas known for Lyme disease.
 2023 issue of Ontario OUT of DOORS.
 According to the Canadian Wildlife Health Co-operative, the meat of infected .Ticks that spread Lyme disease can last through the entire winter, he said.
 Lyme borreliosis, tick-borne encephalitis, and Crimean-Congo fever: The health .eduRecommandé pour vous en fonction de ce qui est populaire • Avis

 Dermacentor albipictus